janbaer/generator-kata/README.md

 ## Version history

+* 0.19
+  * Switched from 6to5 to babel
+  * Karma searches just for coffee files when user wants to use coffee.
 * 0.18
   * Add option to choose between **JavaScript** or **CoffeeScript** (Thanks to @ilkererde for his contribution)